Lukasz-pluszczewski/simple-express/README.md

 If you need to use express middlewares directly, you can pass them to expressMiddleware array.

 ## Plugins
 You can modify the behaviour of simpleExpress with plugins.
-Each plugin is a factory, that receives simpleExpress config (all parameters passed to simpleExpress function except `plugins`) as parameter, and returns plugin object.
+Each plugin is a factory, that receives simpleExpress config (all parameters passed to simpleExpress function) as parameter, and returns plugin object.

-Each plugin object is an object of one or more of the following functions:
+Plugin object is an object of one or more of the following functions:
 - getHandlerParams
 - getErrorHandlerParams
 - mapResponse

-Plugins' functions are triggered in the order the appear in the plugins array.
+Plugins' functions are triggered in the order they appear in the plugins array.
 In case of mapResponse, not all plugins are necessarily triggered (see details below).

 Here is an example of plugin that adds cookies parsed by cookie-parser to handler params.
 ```js